tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 - Ensure the design allows for future extensions, such as replace-by-priority and allowing multiple pending transactions per sender, to be incorporated easily.

+Note, not all of these properties will be addressed by the proposed changes in this ADR.
+However, this proposal will ensure that any unaddressed properties can be addressed in an easy and extensible manner.

 ## Alternative Approaches

 When considering which approach to take for a priority-based flexible and